 Prior versions of the WattNode Modbus meters supported the Modbus TCP protocol over the RS-485 interface, but this was non-standard and was removed from the firmware.

 ● 0 – RTU – This is the default Modbus RTU binary protocol

 - The WND series Modbus RS-485 RTU meters with no communication options defaults to no parity, eight data bits, and one stop bit (N81).

 - Setting all the DIP switches to the OFF (0) position for ten seconds will reset all communications settings to the settings as shipped from the factory.
-So if you cannot communicate with a meter and suspect that the protocol or a communication setting has been changed in software, you can set all the DIP switches to zero for ten seconds, then change the DIP switches to assign a valid address and baud rate.
+So if you cannot communicate with a meter and suspect that the a communication setting has been changed in software, you can set all the DIP switches to zero for ten seconds, then change the DIP switches to assign a valid address and baud rate.
 Then try communicating with the meter.